DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 From the building's shadows, _that_ has appeared.
 It was neither a cat or dog.
-Seeing this thing, Kay became speechless.
+Seeing this thing, Kai became speechless.

 "Eh?"